vintageplayer/VTU_CSE_LABS/Sem IV Microprocessors Lab/README.md

 To run these codes, an assembler is required.

 MASM 8086 has been used to develop and test the codes.
-Andcopy has been included in the repository.
+A copy of the assembler has been included in the repository.

 # DOS-ENVIRONMENT